Custom HTML Section Details (Registration Form)

 Custom HTML Header

-Header Text is displayed in the header bar (in a contrasting color), above the actual content of the Custom HTML section.
+Text Above Header displays above the header bar, at the top of the section.
+Header Text displays in the header bar (in a contrasting color), above the actual content of the Custom HTML section.

 Custom HTML Section

-Note: Must be unique in the event.
+Section Name is required.
+Section Name must be unique in the event.

-To insert a field, select a field from the list and click Add to Page HTML.
+To insert dynamic data fields (DDFs) into the Page HTML, select a field from this list and click Add to Page HTML.

 Page HTML uses the HTML Editor used in other areas of Certain.

-You can clear the Enable Editor? checkbox to toggle the editor off.
+You can clear the Enable Editor? check box to toggle the editor off.

 Start a New Section? starts a new HTML table with a new section header and form fields table.

-If Start a New Section? is cleared, the HTML stays within the same HTML table (and column alignment) as the rest of the page.
+If Start a New Section? is cleared, HTML stays within the same HTML table (and column alignment) as the rest of the page.

-Display Conditions contains two options:
+Display Conditions